Samuel Jackson (lawyer): Professional career

 Within two weeks of arriving, Jackson made the necessary declaration and was admitted as an attorney and solicitor of the Supreme Court.
 Within a short time, he worked in the office of the solicitor Frederick Merriman.
 In July 1856, the first advertisement of 'Merriman & Jackson' appeared in the Daily Southern Cross, the largest Auckland newspaper at that time.

 Upon Merriman's death in 1865, the firm was joined by James Russell and was renamed Jackson Russell.
 James Russell retired from the firm about 1903 on the death of his brother, Thomas Russell, who had been Chairman of Directors of the Waihi mine.
 Jackson had a long and distinguished legal career, and gained the respect of the whole profession.
 He practised until approximately a year before his death and was thus active in his profession in New Zealand for over 55 years, which made him the oldest practising solicitor in New Zealand at that point.
 He became generally regarded as the father of the profession in Auckland.
 His firm is still known as Jackson Russell today.

 During his career, Jackson advised many rich benefactors regarding their bequests.
 When John Edward Elam came to see him about a suitable cause to leave his estate to, Jackson suggested that a school that teaches fine art was needed.
 As a result, the Elam School of Fine Arts was set up.
 Edward Costley had no relatives, so proposed to leave his wealth to Jackson and his children, to which Jackson replied: "I'm cosy.
 Leave it to Auckland."
-Seven charities benefited from Costley's estate, and one of the buildings at Greenlane Hospital came from this.
+Seven charities benefited from Costley's estate, and one of the buildings at Green Lane Hospital came from this.
 Another case was James Dilworth, who bequeathed the bulk of his estate to the Dilworth Ulster Institute Trust, which established Dilworth School with this funding.